Inner Work

 How Sessions Unfold

-Sessions begin with conversation and gentle settling, creating space to listen for what feels most present.
+Sessions begin with conversation and gentle settling, creating an opportunity to pause, listen, and connect with what feels most present.
 Some people arrive with a clear focus; others simply begin with what they are noticing, feeling, or navigating in their lives.

 Many people are nervous about art-making.
 At Heartspace, creative processes are always offered as invitations, not requirements.
 No artistic experience is needed.
-If art-making is utilised, the emphasis is on exploration, expression, and meaning-making rather than creating something polished or finished.
+If art-making is utilised, the emphasis is on exploration, expression, and meaning-making rather than aesthetics or artistic skill.

 Inner Work — In person